 I came out of it and four times the next day, I forgot a word.
 “What was I going to say?”
 I don’t ever drop words.
 My brain works all the time.
 So I noted that, because it was weird.

 The day after that, I started getting really tired and my GI stopped working.

 The day after that, I started getting skin lesions, like deep pimples and things like that.
 And canker sores in my mouth.
 Then I needed to sleep 12 hours.
-I just felt like garbage until I took cholestyramine and activated charcoal and calcium d’glucarate and lots of other things.
+I just felt like garbage until I took a bunch of targeted supplements.

 So I know my response curve.
 First it’s brain, then it’s gut, then it’s skin.